JoelWoodcock/dev-docs-qa/docs/javascript-sdk/page-routing.md

 In this guide, we will be taking a newly initialised widget that we created and customise the default templates which it invokes.

+[needs some explanation of where the bb-widget directive is/how to get access to the files]

 To start let's look at our `bb-widget` directive

 ```js